luizfilipezs/querier-ts/README.md

 #### `filterWhere()`

-The diffrences of `filterWhere` is that it only accepts an object and it ignores conditions whose values are `null` or `undefined`.
+The difference of `filterWhere` is that it only accepts an object and it ignores conditions whose values are `null` or `undefined`.

 ```ts
 let isActive: bool;